ajone239/tesseractoe/README.md

 - Events, I didn't like that they stepped away from what feels like a very Javascript-y pattern.

+- The reactivity was implicit.
+I didn't like that.
+It seems like `signal()` and `computed()` make the model more svelte-y, but that isn't what the tutorial on the website teaches.

 - All these frameworks have their own little mark up extensions on either html or ts/js.
 I personally found angular's to be the most annoying.

 ```angular